Have you ever been told to get your head out of the clouds?

 If you’re brand-new to the world of cloud spotting, we highly recommend reading through our section on how clouds are classified and how they form below before you check out this list of the different types of clouds.

 We put our list of the various cloud types first in this article because we know that you’re probably eager to learn more about these amazing clouds (we know we would be!).

 But, we do highly recommend orienting yourself with some cloud classification basics before you dive into the various cloud types.
 Doing so will help you better understand and remember the different cloud types.

-However, without further ado, here are the 10 basic types of clouds plus 14 other special clouds that you ought to know.
+However, without further ado, here are the 10 basic types of clouds.
 Let’s get started!